 There are three ways to decrease the impact of raw materials: use less material, use more recycled material or find an alternative material with lower impact.
 At Interface, we are aggressively pursuing all these options.
 In 2008, we focused our attention on the precoat, a key component of the carpet tile.

-So what’s our answer for the other products?
+So what’s our answer?
 Laminated glass from building glass and car windscreens.
 Car windows have been laminated to prevent shattering since the 1930s, and every year one in twenty cars has a window replaced.
 This generates a stream of material ensuring a plentiful supply worldwide.
 Most car windscreens are laminated using Poly Vinyl Butral (PVB), a material we can use as a replacement for latex in our precoat.

 The first product range to incorporate the PVB precoat is The Scandinavian Collection.
 This minimalistic microtuft offers a subtle linear design, creating a modern look that is suitable for a wide range of interiors.
 We plan to scale up the development and include recycled PVB precoat on as many products as possible in the future.